caspiankeyes/AISecForge-arXiv-Publication/README.md

 - Seamless integration of security across complex AI ecosystems and supply chains
 - Development of security measures for increasingly autonomous AI systems

-This strategic progression transforms LLMSecForge from a security assessment methodology into a comprehensive security ecosystem that evolves in lockstep with AI capabilities, providing ongoing protection against emerging threats while enabling innovation with appropriate safeguards.
+This strategic progression transforms AISecForge from a security assessment methodology into a comprehensive security ecosystem that evolves in lockstep with AI capabilities, providing ongoing protection against emerging threats while enabling innovation with appropriate safeguards.

 ### 5.2 Self-Optimizing Security Intelligence System

-To realize this vision, LLMSecForge implements a Self-Optimizing Security Intelligence System (SOSIS) that enables continuous evolution of security methodologies through structured feedback loops at multiple levels of abstraction.
+To realize this vision, AISecForge implements a Self-Optimizing Security Intelligence System (SOSIS) that enables continuous evolution of security methodologies through structured feedback loops at multiple levels of abstraction.

 #### 5.2.1 Recursive Learning Architecture